roman-milk/roman-milk.github.io/me-my-slutwife-and.md

  My wife's small hands reached again for Rick's head, her slender fingers finding the short curly dark hair on his scalp, and she pressed her palms into his skull to drive his tongue harder against her pussy.
 Meanwhile she had her feet flat on our bed, shoulders against the bedsheets, and as she pushed her hips around her entire body arched up, full of sexual energy, lifting her ass and cunt off the bed, right up into his mouth.
 Rick pumped his long tongue inside her tight hole, stretching it open with just his tongue, reaching so deep inside it felt like his tonguetip was brushing over her G-spot.
 The first orgasm subsided but left her spasming twat in a tingling, aching state, demanding more of his tongue, deeper and faster.
 "Ohhh yes, Rick!
 Fuck me, more, more, eat your slut's cunt!"
 Grunting and wailing, gasping as she pressed her pelvis into his face and rapidly thrust her hips around in circles, Kitty masturbated herself against his tongue and lips, feeling his teeth even pressing her aching clitoris into her body.

  Another sensation, his thumb at her anus; the little puckered hole was wet from her pussy's juices, and now he was rubbing that wetness over the hole, teasing it, preparing it for entry.
 Feeling that, Kitty raised her hips even more off the bed, opening her eyes in amazement at how horny she had become for him.
 "Yesss, Rick!
 Fuck me!"
-Report_Story #2